-• Birthday and Holidays: CYS recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
+- Birthday and Holidays: CYS Services recognizes that religious, ethnic and seasonal celebrations are a part of valuable traditions.
 Parents/guardians are encouraged to coordinate plans with the program director and staff in advance of the event.
 Coordination is necessary as appropriate items for celebration vary based on age and developmental stages of children/youth.
 All food items must be store bought (e.g. cake or cake mix in its original sealed package) and approved in advance by the director and/or dietician prior to serving to children.
-Food items may not be prepared at home or in unapproved facilities.

-• Special Events: Throughout the year, CYS sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
+Food items may not be prepared at home or in unapproved facilities. - Special Events: Throughout the year, CYS Services sponsors special events and awareness campaigns such as Month of the Military Child and Army Birthday.
 Senior Commanders from Active Army, Guard, and Reserve and other branches of service; congressional delegates, local district officials and other key stakeholders plan and engage in observance of these events.
 Openings for child care are available during other special events such as balls and meetings that occur after normal operating hours.
 This type of care must be coordinated in advance through Parent Central Services.

-Emergencies Closures/Evacuation/Mobilization: In the event of emergency, mobilization or other contingency situations in which the facility needs to be evacuated, CYS staff will follow the written Mobilization and Contingency Plan.
+Emergencies Closures/Evacuation/Mobilization: In the event of emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS Services staff will follow a written Mobilization and Contingency Plan.
 Children/youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents/guardians and military police will be notified.
-Specific information can be obtained from your local CYS program.
+Specific information can be obtained from your local CYS Services program.

-Childcare may be provided for mission essential personnel during emergency post closures at a CDC, SAC, FCC programs, or a pre-approved Kids on Site location.
-Actual conditions will dictate the feasibility of sufficient staffing/spaces to cover the communities' needs.
+Childcare will be provided only for mission essential personnel during post closures at the CDC, SAC, FCC programs or pre-approved Kids on Site location.
+Hazardous road conditions dictate bringing in only sufficient staff to cover the communities' needs.

-In the event of illness, emergency or facility closure, CYS will make every attempt to contact a parent/guardian.
-If a parent/guardian cannot be located to pick up the child/youth, the following procedure will be put into action:
+In the event of illness, emergency or facility closure, CYS Services will make every attempt to contact the parent/guardian.
+If the parent/guardian cannot be located to pick up the child/youth, the following procedure will be put into action:

-- The emergency notification child release designees on record will be contacted. - If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating a parent/guardian and taking custody of the child/youth.
+- The emergency notification child release designee on record will be called.
+If the center is unable to contact him/her, the next designee listed will be called. - If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating the parent and taking custody of the child/youth.